Sabine Weiss (photographer): Rapho agency

 Weiss's street photography, of children playing in the wasteland of her neighbourhood, Porte de Saint-Cloud and of Paris and its daily life, was produced independently of her magazine work, for love, and embraces the philosophy of humanist photography.
 At 28 she was recognised by Edward Steichen's inclusion of her in his "Post-War European Photography" at the Museum of Modern Art (MoMA).
 In 1954, the Art Institute of Chicago devoted a solo exhibition to her which toured the USA.
 Then Steichen included three of her photographs in the MoMA exhibition The Family of Man, which travelled the world and was seen by nine million visitors.
 The pictures typify those she took for herself: Intérieur d'église au Portugal ("Interior of a church in Portugal") of 1954 shows a child in white kneeling on the light-dappled tiled floor, face upturned in question toward her barefoot mother, who, like the surrounding phalanx of figures, is dressed in black; the exuberant Un bal champêtre avec une accordéoniste sur la table ("Village dance with an accordion player on the table"), also 1954; and Un enfant tenant un épi qui fait des étincelles in which a child gleefully thrusts a sparkler almost into her lens.
 She commented:

 I photograph to preserve the ephemeral, fix chance, to keep in an image what will disappear: gestures, attitudes, objects which are testimonies of our passing.

 In 1957, Weiss created a series of photographs of the painter Kees van Dongen, whom she met through her husband, and on impulse the trio bought a small shed there overlooking the ruins of the castle at Grimaud.
 They enlarged the house in 1969 and stayed regularly until the death of her husband in 2007.

 In 1983, Weiss obtained a scholarship from the French Ministry of Culture and carried out a study on the Copts of Egypt.
 In her late fifties, she participated in a longitudinal photographic study, a kind of 'Mass Observation', of a small new town near Nice called Carros-Ie-Neuf over several years with Jean Dieuzaide and Guy le Querrec, working with sociologist Pierre Bourdieu and joined briefly by Leonard Freed.
 The project was shown at the 1984 Rencontres d'Arles festival as 'Urbain, Trop Urbain?'
 In 1992, the Ministry granted her another scholarship to document Réunion.

 Her photographs are distributed by the agency Gamma-Rapho.
 In 2017, Weiss donated her entire archive, which contained 200,000 negatives, 7,000 contact sheets, around 2,700 vintage prints and 2,000 late prints, 3,500 prints, and 2,000 slides to the Musée de l'Élysée, Lausanne.

+In 2020, she won Kering's Women In Motion Photography Prize.